kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _________________________________________
-/ You will be traveling and coming into a \
+/ Your mode of life will be changed for   \
-\ fortune.                                /
+\ the better because of new developments. /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______